 - An email set to be sent two or three days later, asking if they’ve had time to download their gift and reminding them how to contact you if they are having any problems or want to ask a question

 - Five emails containing helpful things that might interest them, such as:

 - Link to your post or another person’s post they might find helpful

 - News they’ll find highly relevant or important

 While all of these emails should be highly interesting in themselves, make sure they also contain a call to action: a suggestion that they take an action such as “download your tip sheet” or “read the full article”.

-Space them about a week apart, give or take a day or two.
+Space them about a week apart.
 You neither want to bombard them with emails or let them forget you.
-Try to make the intervals as natural as possible.
-(Think of what you would find the most helpful.)

-It might seem a little intimidating at first to create a full series to upload and writing regularly, but do things one step (or email) at a time.
-By the time you’ve uploaded your first email series, you’ll automatically start looking for things you can share with your subscribers — things they’ll find interesting, helpful and cool.
+It might seem a little intimidating at first to create a full series to upload and writing regularly, but do things one step at a time.
+By the time you’ve uploaded your first email series, you’ll automatically start looking for things you can share with your subscribers — things they’ll find interesting and helpful.

-There’s no excuse not to create this — Facebook will keep prompting you to do so, if you haven’t already.
+There’s no excuse not to create this.
 All you need to do is enter the link to your best landing page (the one with your most compelling incentive).